emacs-helm/helm-ls-git/README.md

 * When the helm-buffer is active and displaying results, the user can invoke `C-]` to toggle between showing filenames or full pathnames for the data that helm is listing.

+NOTE: You can also use directly `helm-ls-git-ls`, but note that in this case your project will NOT be recorded in project history and BTW not available through M-x `helm-projects-history`.

+Another way to record your projects is using bookmarks from `helm-find-files` (`C-x r m`).

+Have fun!